ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > 3 What’s next?
 >
 > After we have put together your data and metadata into a valid submission we will archive your data and metadata in [BioStudies](https://www.ebi.ac.uk/biostudies/), [BioSamples](https://www.ebi.ac.uk/biosamples/) and the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) and provide you with accessions for your manuscript.
 We will also ensure your data and metadata make it into the next HCA DCP snapshot releaserelease/snapshot.
-As indicated by you, we will ensure no data or metadata is made public until [enter date] / we will make the data public as soon as it is submitted.
+As indicated by you, we will ensure no data or metadata is made public until [enter date, 2 years from now]. / we will make the data public as soon as it is submitted.
 >
-> If you would also like your study to be brokered to [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/), please let us know.
+> [IF DATA RELEASE IS NOT IMMEDIATE] Please note that this is a release date that we set up as default to allow for manuscripts to be reviewed and corrections to be made.
+If you want this data to be released earlier, please contact us when the data can be openly shared and we will release it immediately.
 >
 > Don’t hesitate to get back in touch if you have any issues with any part of the process.
 >